-Bill Kobabe (’90) is teaching fifth grade at Woodland Star Charter School in Sonoma.
+Bill Kobabe (’90) is teaching seventh grade at Woodland Star Charter School in Sonoma.
 He has been the principal of Bill Kobabe Woodworking in Petaluma and a teacher of woodworking and physics at several schools.
 He earned a teaching credential at CSU, Monterey Bay.

 Paul Kohlmann (’92) is a senior engineer and manager of the science and technology labs for Flex Products, a division of JDSU in Santa Rosa.
 In 2009 he graduated from the Empire College School of Law and was admitted to the California Bar.

 Bruce Kuhlman (’81, physics and biology) passed away 8 August 2010.
 He was an engineer who worked at Optical Coating Laboratory, Inc. and several other companies, the last being Cierra Photonics in Santa Rosa.
 He was also known as a tennis player.